Spring Term Schedule

 |

 This course studies fundamental computer models and their computational limitations.
-Finite-state machines and pumping lemmas, the context-free languages, Turing machines, decidable and Turing-recognizable languages, undecidability, NP-completeness.
-Prerequisites are CSC 173 and MTH 150.
+Finite-state machines and pumping lemmas, the context-free languages, Turing machines, decidable and Turing-recognizable languages, undecidability.
+Prerequisites: CSC 173 Computation and Formal Systems, and MATH 150 Discrete Mathematics

 |